iamrahulroy/statushub/README.md

 * heroku open

 Caveats: Search & image feature won't work on Heroku as Heroku's filesystem is readonly and solr search add on is paid on heroku https://elements.heroku.com/addons/websolr

+Notes:
+1. Avoid different database in different environment(One of the rule from 'The Twelve Factors').
+Breaking this rule for reviewer's convenience.
+2. Generally use git flow.
+3. Generally use .rvmrc or .ruby_version for setting ruby version & gemset.
+Not using here for convenience.

 Documentation & Notes: Run `rake notes` to get a list of notes.